 There are many reasons why it might be hard for you to lose weight… notice I said, it might be hard for you to lose weight… NOT impossible.
 That is one of the first things I personally had to overcome was the self-doubting beliefs that I was not meant to lose weight… I thought I was supposed to be fat… I thought I was special or my body just couldn’t lose weight, which is not the case.

 So yes, you might be struggling to lose weight, but it is not impossible.
 We just have to uncover the true reason you are not earning the weight loss results you want, and then make adjustments.
+Perhaps your eating habits aren’t the best, you aren’t friends with sleep, or you avoid breakfast like the plague.
+Sound familiar?

-Here are six reasons you might be struggling to lose weight.
+Here’s a guide with six reasons you might be struggling to lose weight.

 Reason #1 – Because You Skipped Breakfast